ghodulik95/chromebook-nautilus-desktop/README.md

 	- You might want to enable Window snapping to other windows in Window Manager > Advanced.
 2. In Window Manager Tweaks > Compository, you can modify opacity of windows when they are moving or inactive.
 3. Since I didn't have a use case for the Window manager key (right of the fullscreen key), I mapped this to do a fullscreen screenshot to clipboard.
 If you'd prefer a different mapping, modify `~/.xbindkeysrc`.
-4. Touché has a lot more potential use for more complex swipe navigation.
-I only added rules for 3-finger swiping for back/forward/maximize/minimize and pinch-to-zoom.
+4. Touchégg has a lot more potential use for more complex swipe navigation.
+I only include rules for 3-finger swiping for back/forward/refresh/maximize/minimize and 2-finger pinch-to-zoom (note that maximize, minimize and pinch-to-zoom were provided by the default config).
 Modications can be made to `~/.config/touchegg/touchegg.conf`.
-I have noticed though that Touché seems a bit out of maintenance and I cannot get terminal commands to execute from gestures.
 5. Pretty much any other Xubuntu/Xfce configurations you want.

 <a name="project-file-overview"></a>